 The project involved the systematic empirical study of user interfaces in visual language integrated development environments (IDEs).
 Along with Dr. Eugene Syriani we analyzed a set of visual language IDEs and developed formal metrics for comparison.
 The goal of this research was to understand the important positive and negative features of visual language IDEs in a formal setting.

 Project Title: Large-scale Clustering for Big Data Analytics: A MapReduce Implementation of Hierarchical Affinity Propagation

 Summer 2013 I was engaged as an undergraduate researcher with the Florida Institute of Technology and the National Science Foundation conducting research into machine learning in theory and application with the Amalthea REU program.

-The project involved architecting and implementing a Big Data scale data-mining framework with a research partner and a graduate mentor.
-The application was built on existing free and open source software frameworks, namely Apache Hadoop for MapReduce and distributed filesystem implementations, Apache Mahout libraries for mathematical support and algorithm benchmarking, and Apache Hive for data warehousing and post-processing data manipulation.
+The project involved architecting and implementing a Big Data scale data-mining framework.
+The application was built on existing free and open source software frameworks including Apache Hadoop for MapReduce and distributed filesystem implementations, Apache Mahout libraries for mathematical support and algorithm benchmarking, and Apache Hive for data warehousing and post-processing data manipulation.

 Specifically, we parallelized the exemplar-based clustering algorithm Hierarchical Affinity Propagation using a MapReduce framework.
 Preliminary results of running the distributed algorithm on AWS Elastic MapReduce (EMR) service indicate superior performance as compared to competitive algorithms from the Apache Mahout libraries.